CacheboxInc/HDM-documentation/macros/Trouble Shooting/default.md

 ---
 NOTICE_FOR_MACRO_PREPROCESSOR

-This section covers troubleshooting for known issues in HDM 2.2.1.
+This section covers troubleshooting for known issues in HDM HDM_VERSION.
 In the event there are issues that are not covered in this document or are not easily resolved, contact PrimaryIO support for assistance.

 # HDM Deployment